thrustoflife/thrustoflife.github.io/README.md

 ## Develop

-Urban was built with [Jekyll](https://jekyllrb.com/) version 3.3.1, but should support newer versions as well.
+thrustoflife was built with [Jekyll](https://jekyllrb.com/) version 3.3.1, but should support newer versions as well.

 Install the dependencies with [Bundler](https://bundler.io/):